-If you are using SNMPv2, change the community strings from their default values ('public') as they can easily be guessed by hackers.
+If you are using SNMPv2, change the community strings from their default values ("public") as they can easily be guessed by hackers.
 In addition, by default, the SNMPv2 agent accepts SNMP Get and Set requests from any IP address as long as the correct community string is used in the request.
 Therefore, to enhance security with SNMPv2, implement Trusted Managers.
 A Trusted Manager is an IP address (management station) from which the SNMP agent accepts and processes Get and Set requests.
 It is also recommended that you periodically change these SNMP community string values.

-- SNMPv2 community strings are configured on the SNMP Community String page (Maintenance tab > System > Management > SNMP > SNMP Community Settings) by setting the following parameters: - 'Community String': enter a read-write community string (up to 19 characters; default string is "private"). - (MSBR Series) If the SNMP management is through the WAN port, then set the 'Allow WAN access to SNMP' parameter to Enable.
+- SNMPv2 community strings are configured on the SNMP Community String page (Configuration tab > System > Management > SNMP > SNMP Community Settings): - 'Community String': enter a read-write community string (up to 19 characters; default string is "private"). - (MSBR Series) If the SNMP management is through the WAN port, set the 'Allow WAN access to SNMP' parameter to Enable.

-Community String Access Leve

-Read Only

-snmpv2user_john Read / Write

-▼

-🗲 Disable SNMP No -

-Trap Community String trapuser

-Trap Manager Host Name

-Allow WAN access to SNMP Enable -
+Community String Access Level Read Only Read Only Read Only Read Only Read Only snmpv2user john Read / Write Disable SNMP No Trap Community String trapuser Trap Manager Host Name Allow WAN access to SNMP Enable

-Figure 12: SNMPv2 Community Strings
+Figure 18: SNMPv2 Community Strings